Savaw/MIR-summary/Modern Information Retrieval c9a4a6f882a148cf98764fcefb3974a1/Chapter 13 - Text classification and Naive Bayes a872fef199c848a0b414a1d52a96b492.md

 - conditional independence
 - positional independence

-- optimal classifier (in the sense of minimal error rate on new data) for data where the independence assumptions do hold.
+- NB is optimal classifier (in the sense of minimal error rate on new data) for data where the independence assumptions do hold.

 Q: How can NB be a good text classifier when its model of natural language is so oversimplified?
 A: The answer is that even though the probability estimates of NB are of low quality, its classification decisions are surprisingly good.